danielna/danielna.github.com/_posts/2013-06-26-getting-a-job-as-a-front-end-web-developer.md

 <h2>How to Learn New Things</h2>

 <h3>Mentality</h3>
 Learning new things is not linear.
-Very rarely is it "I will first sit down to read 100 pages and I will next know everything there is to know about the subject.""
+Very rarely is it "I will first sit down to read 100 pages and I will next know everything there is to know about the subject."
 It's a back-and-forth, I-want-to-throw-my-laptop-against-the-wall one minute versus "I AM A FREAKING GENIUS" the next minute process.

 Once you internalize/accept the reality that learning <em>anything</em> is an uphill battle, the pain and frustration of momentarily failing to understand something becomes less harsh.
 It just comes with the territory.